 Architectural Portals in Cracks and at the Margins: Nurturing Interstices for Enhanced Cultural Sustainability in the Urban Landscape

 The thesis explores strategies for revitalizing existing urban sites through highly site-specific architectural landscapes, encompassing both parks and built elements.
-Anchored in the principles of Carlos Rueda and Gaston Bachelard, the thesis zooms in on neighbourhood-scale interstitial urbanism, investigating how site-specific interventions can unlock poetic experiences that promote deeper connections with the world.
+Anchored in the principles of Carlos Rueda and Gaston Bachelard, the thesis focuses in on neighbourhood-scale interstitial urbanism, investigating how site-specific interventions can unlock poetic experiences that promote deeper connections with the world.
 The concept of “poetic transport” becomes a guiding principle, fostering encounters that not only connect us meaningfully with the city but also form vital and sacred components of our relationship with the urban environment, existing in the liminal realm between the tangible and intangible.